gastonstat/intro2datavis/README.md

 # Introduction to Data Visualization

-This repository contains the materials for an introductory course on concepts and principles in Data Visualization (towards Statistical Graphics).
+This repository contains the slides for an introductory course on concepts and principles in Data Visualization.

+This can serve as foundational material that lays the ground work for a more dedicated course on Statistical Graphics
+(e.g. statistical graphics with R).

 ## Contents